 We’ve got big plans for simplifying the BuildMaster user experience, namely around creating new projects/applications.

-The major change we’re planning is an improvement of the replication user experience, as well as introducing a new “edition” of ProGet to help with content (packages, container images, assets) from hub to edge servers.
+We are introducing Software Composition Analysis (SCA) features, including Software Bill of Materials (SBOM) generation and repository.
+There will also be a big improvement of the replication user experience, as well as the introduction of ProGet Edge Computing Edition to help with content (packages, container images, assets) from hub to edge servers.

 Platform Updates for a Unified Codebase (.NET6)